GaryStanton/ColdThumbs/README.md

 install coldthumbs
 ```
 The full CommandBox installation includes a suite of TestBox tests, DocBox documentation and some examples.
 You may also manually download ColdThumbs from GitHub.
-The only files requried are in the model folder.
+The only files required are in the model folder.

 ---